 USA & Canada

 Super Duper Jobs

 Katharine Bedsole, M.A., CCC-SLP

 , received a bachelor's degree from Auburn University in 1997 and a master's degree from the University of South Alabama in 2001.
 She has experience in a variety of settings including schools, clinics, hospitals, nursing homes, and rehab centers.
-She was formerly an editor at Super Duper® Publications where she created materials and planned and implemented training sessions on Super Duper’s® assessments and products.
 Katharine is currently pursuing a doctorate in early childhood education.

 Tara Calder, OTR

 , completed a bachelor’s degree in occupational therapy in 1996.
 She has experience practicing in hospital, clinic, home health, and school settings.
 She works with a range of ages, practicing in early intervention through adolescence.
-Tara is a certified infant massage instructor, completed Sensory and Praxis Test certification, and a sensory integration intensive internship through the Occupational Therapy Association in Watertown, NY.
-Tara was formerly an editor in product development with Super Duper® Publications where she researched and developed products for pediatric occupational therapists.
+Tara is a certified infant massage instructor and has completed Sensory and Praxis Test certification, and a sensory integration intensive internship through the Occupational Therapy Association in Watertown, NY.
+Tara still practices part-time and is also a part-time instructor at Greenville Technical College.

 Joel Colon, M.Ed.